Mary Star of the Sea High School

-The Mary Star of the Sea High School (Mary Star High) is a private, Roman Catholic high school in San Pedro neighborhood, Los Angeles, California.
+The Mary Star of the Sea High School (Mary Star High) is a private, Roman Catholic high school in San Pedro, California.

-The school is operated by Mary Star of the Sea Parish under the supervision of the Department of Catholic Schools of the Archdiocese of Los Angeles.
+The school is operated by Mary Star of the Sea Catholic Church in San Pedro under the supervision of the Department of Catholic Schools of the Archdiocese of Los Angeles.
 It was named one of the Top 50 Catholic High Schools in America in 2006.

 Academics

 The following Advance Placement classes are offered: AP Calculus, AP English Literature, AP European History, AP Government, AP Spanish Language, AP Environmental science, AP Physics and AP U.S. History.

 History

-Mary Star of the Sea was established in 1954 by Mary Star of the Sea Parish.
-There is also a Mary Star of the Sea elementary in San Pedro, which was founded in 1922.
+Mary Star of the Sea was a co-educational high school established in 1954 by the parish of Mary Star of the Sea.
+Mary Star of the Sea Elementary School had been previously founded by the parish in 1922.